syncfusion-content/windowsforms-docs/WindowsForms/Navigation-Drawer/Concepts-And-Features.md

 ---
 layout: post
-title: Concepts-And-Features| WindowsForms | Syncfusion
+title: Concepts and Features in Windows Forms Navigation Drawer control | Syncfusion
-description:  concepts and features
+description: Learn about Concepts and Features support in Syncfusion Windows Forms Navigation Drawer control and more details.
 platform: WindowsForms
 control: NavigationDrawer
 documentation: ug
 ---

-# Concepts and features
+# Concepts and Features in Windows Forms Navigation Drawer

 ## ContentView